 All of them contributed to Hak-soo’s character development.
 They were there to help him see his past in a new light.
 He couldn’t do anything now to change what happened in the past but as his father (Jang Hang-sun) said, the best revenge is to live a good life.
 His ending performance was full of emotions; a perfect culmination of everything he learned from his trip to Byeonsan.
 I’ve seen Park Jung-min in several projects in the past and in this movie, he proved that he’s not just a good supporting actor.
 He could lead his own story.
 He was so believable in his role.
 He was funny when he should and he pulled out some empathy for me when needed.

-Sunset In My Hometown is a warmhearted feature that has a similar vibe to Sunny, a movie also directed by Lee Joon-ik.
+Sunset In My Hometown is a warm hearted feature.
 Its story is not a new one but its strength is its endearing characters and their sincere stories.
 It’d leave you reflecting on how your past contributed to the person you’ve become but at the same time, it’d leave you with a smile on your face because of its lighthearted narrative.

 -These are my favorite quotes from the movie: